JulioushKumarDas/VideoPlayer/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-startdditional Resources
+You can learn more using given links:-

 - [Code Splitting](https://facebook.github.io/create-react-app/docs/code-splitting)
 - [Analyzing the Bundle Size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)